 In April 2009, we became an accredited Durable Medical Equipment, Prosthetics, Orthotics, and Supplies Medicare supplier by the Accreditation Commission for Health Care for our Goleta, California facility for Home/Durable Medical Equipment Services for oxygen equipment and supplies.
 Our Medicare accreditation must be renewed every three years by passing an on-site inspection.
 Our current accreditation with Medicare is due to expire in May 2024.
 Several states require that durable medical equipment providers be licensed in order to sell products to patients in that state.
 Certain of these states require that durable medical equipment providers maintain an in-state location.
 Most of our state licenses are renewed on an annual or bi-annual basis.
-If we were found not to be in compliance with applicable state regulations regarding licensure requirements, we could lose our licensure in that state, which could prohibit us from selling our current or future products to patients in that state.
-Loss of any state licensed in every state where we bill for Medicare reimbursement.
+If we were found not to be in compliance with applicable state regulations regarding licensure requirements, we could lose our licensure in that state, which could prohibit us from selling our current or future products to patients in that state license or operating without a required state license may also impact our Medicare enrollment, which requires us to be properly licensed in every state where we bill for Medicare reimbursement.
 Loss or suspension of our Medicare enrollment may also affect any Medicare competitive bidding program contracts we may apply for in the future.
 In addition, we are subject to certain state laws regarding professional licensure.
 We believe that our certified clinicians are in compliance with all applicable state laws.
 If our clinicians were to be found non-compliant in a given state, we would need to modify our approach to providing education, clinical support and customer service in such state until compliance is achieved.